serverless-nextjs/serverless-next.js/README.md

   ...
 ```

 You can also add configuration for all page functions by adding an asterisk entry (`*`) to `pageConfig`.
-This is particularly useful when you have other functions in your service (i.e. an `api`) aside from the page functions and you only want to apply configuration changes to the latter,
+This is particularly useful when you have other functions in your service (i.e. an `api`) aside from the page functions and you only want to apply configuration changes to the latter:

 ```yml
 plugins: